 Cheating: Homework and projects are individual assignments and students are required to submit their own solutions.
 All students are bound by the University's academic integrity policies (refer to the relevant section below).

 Effat Farhana Xu (email@example.com) is the TA for this course.

 Her office hours are 1-3pm on Tuesdays at 1211F EB2, or you may contact her to arrange for an online chat or video call at a mutually convenient time.

 Feel free to contact the TA for any questions about the course.

 My office is in Room 2306 of the EB II building.

-My office hours are 4:15-5:15pm on Mondays and Wednesdays.
+My office hours are 1:30-2:30pm on Mondays/Tuesdays/Wednesdays/Thursdays.
 Distance students may either call me during those times, or may arrange to stop by or call at a different mutually convenient time.

 Students are required to respect the NC State academic integrity policies.